iamloganwalsh/RSP/Novice/ADM.md

     - g(n): current path cost.
     - h(n): heuristic estimated cost from node n to goal.
     - f(n): estimated total cost of path through node n to the goal.
-- Without h(n), the algorithm is essentially Dijkstra's algorith.
+- Without h(n), the algorithm is essentially Dijkstra's algorithm.

 # Ch 10 - Dynamic Programming
 - Algorithms for optimisation problems require proof that they always return the best possible solution.